devrajpatel/iSMART/README.md

 # iSMART
 **Intelligent System for bi-Modal Recognition of Personality Traits on First Impressions V2 dataset**

-In this project, you are tasked with building a multimodal deep neural network for personality trait detection using tf.keras.
-You'll be working with the First Impressions V2 dataset, which contains short video clips of speakers talking to the camera.
-The goal is to predict five personality traits: Extraversion, Agreeableness, Conscientiousness, Neuroticism, and Openness.
+In this project, we are tasked with building a multimodal deep neural network for personality trait detection using tf.keras.
+First the 'Chalearn: First Impressions V2 dataset', which contains short video clips of speakers talking to the camera is downloaded.
+Here you can find more information about the dataset:(https://chalearnlap.cvc.uab.cat/dataset/24/data/43/description/).
+The Big Five personality traits, also known as the Five Factor Model (FFM), are openness, conscientiousness, extraversion, agreeableness, and neuroticism.
+They represent fundamental dimensions of human personality and are used to describe individual differences in various aspects of behavior and emotion.
+The goal of this project is to predict five personality traits: Extraversion, Agreeableness, Conscientiousness, Neuroticism, and Openness.

 To prepare the dataset, follow these steps: